This document is the proprietary work product of Health Insurance Advisors and intended for the sole use of our clients.

 Subsidies are available to individuals and families with income between 100% to 400% of the FPL – chart below.

-• Estimated 2019 household income i.e., modified adjusted gross income (MAGI) – IRS line 37
+- Estimated 2020 household income i.e., adjusted gross income (MAGI) – IRS line 7

-Note: 2019 estimated household income must be above the 100% Minimum Income Amount Shown on the chart below in order to be eligible for a subsiy.
-If the estimated income is close to the 400% Maximum on the chart, the subsidy amount will likely be small.
+Note: 2020 estimated household income must be above the 100% Minimum Income Amount Shown on the chart below in order to be eligible for a subsiy.
+If the 2020 estimated household income is less than the 100% minimum income – there is no subsidy available.

 # exemptions claimed on 1040

-Cost Sharing Strategy Tip: The IRS will not “square up or recapture” the cost sharing benefit if an individual’s actual 2019 income is ends up higher than the estimated amount submitted.
+Cost Sharing Strategy Tip: The IRS will not “square up or recapture” the cost sharing benefit if an individual’s actual 2020 income is ends up higher than the estimated amount submitted.
 Therefore, in some cases, if you are unsure of your income, it may be beneficial to estimate income on the lower end, rather than the higher end.
-That is because at the lower estimated income you may fall in the cost-sharing category.
-However, the IRS will always square-up on the monthly subsidy amount, so you will need to budget accordingly.
+Because at the lower estimated income you may fall in the cost-sharing category.
+The IRS will always square-up on the monthly subsidy amount, so you will need to budget accordingly.